spewil/spewil.github.io/phd/thesis.md

 Electromyography is the detection of changes in chemical potential using electrodes.
 In my setup, we use a total 64 monopolar surface electrodes and monopolar needle electrodes to record chemical potentials from muscles in the forearm and hand.

-## What is our understanding of how humans control their bodies?
+## What is our current understanding of how humans control their bodies?

-# Theory

 ## Task Formalization